Toranjzardmr/Data-structure-and-Algorithms/README.md

-# Data Structure and Algorithms Exercises
+# Data Structure and Algorithms

+Exercises on learning data structure using python